meatball133/crystal/exercises/concept/johannes-juice-maker/.docs/introduction.md

     100
   end
 end

+account = Account.new
+account.balance # => 100
 ```

 ## Instance variables

 [Instance variables][instance-variable] are variables that are available in all methods of the instance.
+To access an instance variable you need to define an instance method.
 They can be initialized in the `initialize` method.
 They are defined using the `@` prefix.